-The safari awaits you… “The Lion King” on Broadway! ~ Aaahhh…New York City, the home of great jazz & wonderful theatre!
+“The Lion King” on Broadway! ~ Aaahhh…New York City, the home of great jazz & wonderful theatre!
 You can join the group to see this fabulous, long-running play or have the day to play at your leisure in New York City.
-Saturday, May 12th, 2018 ~ Theatre Package: $220/person; The City at Your Leisure: $75/person ~ For more information, please contact Murnie Wenn at 410-212-1199or the Church Office at 410-266-9755.
+Saturday, May 12th, 2018 ~ Theatre Package: $220/person; The City at Your Leisure: $75/person ~ For more information, please contact Murnie Wenn at 410-212-1199 or the Church Office at 410-266-9755.
 If some folks could help sponsor a child, who would otherwise not have the opportunity to experience such a wonderful live performance, we will greatly appreciate your sponsorship.

 St. Philip’s Mission Statement & Vision:

 Vision Statement: St. Philip’s Episcopal Church is an energetic, ever growing and increasingly mission focused Christian community that is highly visible in the Greater Annapolis area and Maryland Diocese.

 Mission Statement: Our mission is to restore people to unity with God and each other in Christ by promoting Stewardship, Community Outreach, Diverse Worship Services, Church Growth and the Involvement of Youth and Young Adults in the development of a cross-generational church family.